kdheepak/blog/content/23-technical-writing.md

 <!-- END SLIDES -->

-Pandoc allows you to define \LaTeX\ blocks in a markdown file, which are passed straight through to \LaTeX\ without any change.
+Pandoc allows you to define $\LaTeX blocks in a markdown file, which are passed straight through to $\LaTeX$ without any change.
-\LaTeX\ then processes it and renders it correctly.
+$\LaTeX$ then processes it and renders it correctly.
 Which means if you want to generate a PDF, you are in luck!
-You have the entire arsenal of \LaTeX\ commands at your disposal.
+You have the entire arsenal of $\LaTeX$ commands at your disposal.

-However, when converting to html or docx files, pandoc will choose to remove \LaTeX\ blocks.
+However, when converting to html or docx files, pandoc will choose to remove $\LaTeX$ blocks.
 There is a workaround for equations.
-You can specify `--mathjax` and force Pandoc to attempt to render \LaTeX\ as mathjax, which works most of the time.
+You can specify `--mathjax` and force Pandoc to attempt to render $\LaTeX$ as mathjax, which works most of the time.
 This page for example was generated entirely from a markdown file, rendered to html using pandoc.
 I have found a few cases where mathjax did not work correctly for me, so there may be some experimenting involved.
 With DOCX, you can pass in the `--mathjax` flag, and Pandoc will convert it to Word's equation editor format, but this seems to work only with the certain set of the markdown equation syntax that pandoc supports.